TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices

+The sliced model is visualized in the virtual 3D printer (\autoref{fig:printer_slicing}b and \ref{fig:printer_slicing}c), where the main walls are displayed in gray and support structures in cyan (tree support selected).
+The visualization allows users to review the slicing results and identify areas requiring adjustment before starting the print.
+If the selected model exceeds the 3D printer’s build area, the system notifies users by displaying a "\textit{too large for printer}" indicator above the virtual printer twin (\autoref{fig:printer_slicing}d).
+This ensures that users can modify their design or scale it appropriately before initiating the print.

-After the printing request is sent to the virtual printer twin object, if no server IP is given, the STL model of the object in the virtual printer will be saved locally.
+After the printing request is sent through the buttons next to the virtual 3D printer twin object, if no server IP is given, the STL model of the object in the virtual printer will be saved locally.
 If the server IP is given while the printer IP is not, this STL model and sliced G-code file will be saved on the remote server.
 However, if both IPs are given, the printing process will start after slicing.
 The headset monitors those steps.
 The server IP is the same as the computer the server program is running on, and the printer IP can be obtained from the printer after it has been started and connected to the internet.
 Note that the printer should be accessible from the server computer if they do not reside on the same subnet.